-- After March 11, 2022, the universal masking requirement for K-12 and Childcare settings will terminate.
-CDPH strongly recommends that individuals in these settings continue to mask in indoor settings when the universal masking requirement lifts. - CDPH is maintaining the masking requirements in specified high-risk congregate settings, consistent with CDC recommendations.
-This allows us to continue protecting our most vulnerable populations and the workforce that delivers critical services in these settings. - Finally, CDPH is maintaining the requirement that businesses and venue operators, including K-12 school and childcare settings, must allow any individual to wear a mask if they desire to. - School may continue to require or reinstate required masking at schools and during school activities, along with other appropriate COVID-19 safety protections for their school community based on local, and regional COVID-19 cases, outbreaks and situations needing immediate infection control procedures. - K-12 students and staff are strongly_recommended to wear mask indoors per CDPH's face mask guidance.
-Adults in K-12 school settings are strongly_recommended to mask when sharing indoor spaces with students. - Teach and reinforce use of mask indoors or in limited instances where the use of face shields with drapes. - Masks are essential and strongly recommended per CDPH's face mask guidance. - Provide information to all staff and families in the school community on proper use, removal of mask. - Masks are optional outdoors for all in K-12 school settings - Persons exempted from wearing a face covering due to a medical condition, as confirmed by school district health team and therapists, must wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, as long as their condition permits it.
+- When the COVID-19 Community Level is medium or high, facilities must maintain or reinstate universal masking requirements for all staff and residents, regardless if there are no outbreaks within the facility. - This allows us to continue protecting our most vulnerable populations and the workforce that delivers critical services in these settings. - Businesses and venue operators, including K-12 school and childcare settings, must allow any individual to wear a mask if they desire to. - School may continue to require or reinstate required masking at schools and during school activities, along with other appropriate COVID-19 safety protections for their school community based on local, and regional COVID-19 cases, outbreaks and situations needing immediate infection control procedures. - Persons, who has medical condition, as confirmed by school district health team and therapists, must be allowed to wear a mask or a non-restrictive alternative, such as a face shield with a drape on the bottom edge, as long as their condition permits and requires it. - Mask policies apply on school buses and any vehicle affiliated with the LEA used to transport students, staff, or teachers to and/or from a school site.